terezka/yaml/README.md

 ```

-and run your decoder with `Yaml.Decode.fromString (Yaml.Decode.list decoder) yamlString`!
+and run your decoder with `Yaml.Decode.fromString (Yaml.Decode.list Woman.decoder) yamlString`!

 ## Work in progress